Victor-Guerrero-Devs/css-courses/academind-css/14-grid/notes.md

 very ez to do.

 just make a media query and change the `grid-template-areas` as well as the number of rows and columns in the grid container if needed.

+## explicit vs implicit grids

+so far we have been making explicit grids, i.e. we control every little aspect of it

+implicit grids are those that are created on the fly, usually w/ JS populating the DOM with new stuff (think of a new div being generated for each computer monitor displaying an image, name, and price that matchs a user's query)

+we can control these implicit grids with the following

+- grid-auto-rows
+- grid-auto-columns
+- grid-auto-flow

+These 3 go inside of the grid container